Peaky Midwest aspires to be a welcoming and friendly place where we work together to write and to learn to write great games.

 Peaky Midwest has a volunteer safety team dedicated to helping attendees in difficult social situations.
 If you need social mediation, other assistance, or just someone to talk to, please contact an organizer or safety team member.
 Please feel free to contact us before, at, or after the workshop.
 We can be contacted in person or by email and will respect your requests for anonymity or non-disclosure unless we are bound by law to do otherwise (a situation which we hope won’t ever come up).

-Organizer and mediator contact information can be found on the contact page.
+Organizer and safety team contact information can be found on the contact page.

 We ask (but don’t require) that you: